1988 National League Championship Series: Game 1

 The series opened with a classic pitching matchup, pitting the Dodgers' Orel Hershiser, who had won 23 games during the regular season and carried a Major League record 59 consecutive scoreless innings into the game, against Mets ace Dwight Gooden, who himself had won 18 games during the regular season.
 A pitchers' duel was expected, and neither pitcher disappointed.

 The Dodgers pushed across an early run on a two-out RBI single from Mike Marshall in the first inning, but following that, both teams' offenses were held in check.
 The Dodgers were held hitless until the seventh inning, where they scored their second run off Gooden on an RBI single from Alfredo Griffin.

 With Hershiser rolling, it appeared the Dodgers would knock off the Mets and take the lead in the series.
 But in the ninth, Mets rookie Gregg Jefferies led off with a single.
 He advanced to second on a ground out, and the Mets broke through against Hershiser when Darryl Strawberry lined a double into the gap in right-center field to score Jefferies.
+Strawberry's RBI was the first run allowed by Hershiser in 67 innings, going back to August 30, 1988.
 Hershiser was then lifted in favor of ace closer Jay Howell.
 Kevin McReynolds drew a walk, and following a Howard Johnson strikeout, Gary Carter hit a two-strike pitch in front of a diving John Shelby.
 Strawberry scored as the ball bounced in front of Shelby, and McReynolds followed close behind.
 Shelby's throw to the plate was a little off target, and McReynolds scored the winning run by bowling over catcher Mike Scioscia as the ball sailed past him.

 The Dodgers went down in order in the last of the ninth, and the Mets came away with a comeback win to draw first blood in the series.